Telekinesis846/ansi_escape_code_generator/README.md

 # ANSI Escape Code Generator

-I have made this because I haven't been able to find any other generator!
+I am making this because I haven't been able to find any other generator!